o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/Monthly-Town-Hall.md

 ---
-name: SIG UX-UI Monthly Town Hall
+name: SIG-UI-UX Monthly Town Hall
-about: SIG UX-UI Monthly Town Hall is a monthly meeting for to discuss our roadmap, topics of interest, and read the latest research findings, review design, or have an open conversation on upcoming plans.
+about: SIG-UI-UX Monthly Town Hall is a monthly meeting for to discuss our roadmap, topics of interest, and read the latest research findings, review design, or have an open conversation on upcoming plans.
 title: XX-XX-202X — SIG-UI-UX [MONTH] Town Hall
 labels: 'Monthly-Town-Hall'
 ---